 History of the School of Art, Architecture and Design

-The School of Art, Architecture and Design merges the South Australian School of Art and the Louis Laybourne Smith School of Architecture and Design.
+The School of Art, Architecture and Design at UniSA is an exciting partnership between the long-established South Australian School of Art (founded in 1856) and the Louis Laybourne Smith School of Architecture and Design (founded in 1906).
 Each of these schools had a long history.

 - South Australian School of Art (SASA)